 - 4Go to the lavatory in good time, as it's a long night

 - 5Keep smiling and don't do an interview

 Some excellent points, of course.

 So, seriously, aim to keep your thanks relevant to the main subject.
-If you are lucky enough to be in with a chance of winning a BAFTA or a Grammy, a Golden Globe, an Oscar or a Brit, we might expect to hear you thank the producers.
+If you are lucky enough to be in with a chance of winning a BAFTA or a Grammy, a Golden Globe, an Oscar, a Brit or an RPS Award we might expect to hear you thank the producers.
 But, if it's Harvey Weinstein, perhaps not.
 Will Pavia, New York correspondent for The Times, calculates that former movie mogul, Harvey Weinstein was name-checked 11 times during his career by best actor/ actress and best supporting actor/ actress Oscar winners.
 But, no more.

 Stories always work well in an acceptance speech.
 But you have to tell them well.
 Of course, Colin Firth did just that with his BAFTA fridge speech when he won a BAFTA for A Single Man, in 2010.
 That speech also managed to link the story as a central theme.

 Humour works, but it's always tricky and is perhaps best left to the experts.
-This Steve Coogan acceptance speech at the 2019 British Academy Britannia Awards in Beverly Hills is a superb example.
+A Lady Gaga acceptance speech delivered via video proved fun and commendable.
+And then this Steve Coogan acceptance speech at the 2019 British Academy Britannia Awards in Beverly Hills is another superb example.
 It is, of course a bit lengthy.
 But, when you are the feature of the evening, everything is possible.